SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-2-5.md

 Oh well.
 Good thing they do incremental builds on PRs.

-Of course, my PR it did not pass the CI first time - it forced me to add some functionality to the wrap (platform autodetection), but after that it was good to go and got merged.
+Of course, my PR it did not pass the CI first time - it forced me to add some functionality to the wrap (platform auto-detection), but after that it was good to go and got merged.
 The whole process took only a few hours, the PR was reviewed, the CI did it's job - no complains there.

 ## Adding unit tests support